You are here:

 Photo © Yves Sanwidi

-You are 16 to 27 years old, artistically active and interested in the topics mentioned above?
-You want to get involved in the project and implement ideas for/in the spaces to be created, together with other young artists and local youth?
-Come over to our iJuLa space in Herthastraße 50 in Cologne Zollstock!
+“You are 16 to 27 years old, artistically active and interested to implement ideas for/in the space, together with other young artists and local youth?
+Come over to our iJuLa space in Herthastraße 50 in Cologne Zollstock!” – is how we approached young people within the city of cologne for 4 years and which brought us a fruitful collaboration with our wonderful young curators.

 On July 2nd, 2021, the iJuLa youth lab in Cologne-Zollstock could finally officially open with an open day: The sun was shining, people came by throughout the day, there was screen printing, live music and live dance on the open stage, collective painting… and from now on there will be regular activities in the space, at least until the end of 2024!